apollographql/apollo-server/docs/source/workflow/requests.md

 If you send a batched request, Apollo Server responds with a corresponding array of GraphQL responses.

-You can disable the processing of batched requests by passing `allowBatchedHttpRequests: false` to the `ApolloServer` constructor.

 ## GET requests

 Apollo Server also accepts `GET` requests for queries (but not mutations).
 With a `GET` request, query details (`query`, `operationName`, `variables`) are provided as URL query parameters.
 The `variables` option is a URL-escaped JSON object.